 Materials used in and around the Railway Conservation Area will be in line with the recommendations of the draft Conservation Area Appraisal.
 Further improvements to the public realm will also be sought along the London Road corridor and also Midland Road.
 This may include tree planting, improvements to paving and the provision of enhanced street furniture.

-Permeable surfaces should be provided where possible whilst Sustainable Urban Drainage Systems (SuDS) schemes should also be utilised as part of public realm works, where technically feasible, and where appropriate maintenance and management can be agreed.
+Permeable surfaces should be provided where possible whilst SUDS schemes should also be utilised as part of public realm works, where technically feasible.